YorkyPoo/Card-Printer/replit.md

 **Utility Libraries**
 - date-fns for date manipulation
-- nanoid for generating unique identifiers
 - Zod for runtime type validation and schema definition
+- Multer for file uploads

 **Session Management**
-- connect-pg-simple for PostgreSQL-backed session store (configured but implementation not visible in provided files)
+- No authentication currently implemented